 At the age of nineteen, his first trip left Rockport, Indiana in April of 1828, and travelled through the port of Vicksburg — which would later become the site of an important Civil War battle — before arriving in Louisiana.

 Upon arriving the boat was attacked by unknown Black assailants, and it is unknown whether they were slaves or free men.
 No matter the motivation, they were desperate for the money and provisions that the boat carried.

 Abraham Lincoln and his partner managed to fight them off and left the area immediately, in the middle of the night, and poled onwards to their destination: New Orleans (4).

 Here, Abraham Lincoln was exposed to the realities of slavery.
 It’s likely that he was witness to slave auctions and the horrors that accompanied them, reportedly having trouble reconciling the beauty of the city — the first he had experienced — with the brutality he witnessed.
 It’s speculated that this was the occasion that would forever influence his view on the institution of owning human beings as property.

 Lincoln would make another flatboat trip in 1831, now at the age of twenty-one and moved out of home.
 As his only visits to the antebellum South, these provided him with personal knowledge beyond his boyhood on the Mason-Dixon line.

-These trips, and personally experiencing the plight of desperate men, women, and children, no doubt changed him in ways that would later culminate in the Emancipation Proclamation: the document created during Lincoln’s presidency that declared all slaves in America to be free from the centuries long oppression they’d been victim to.
+These trips, and personally experiencing the plight of desperate men, women, and children, no doubt changed him in ways that would later culminate in the Emancipation Proclamation: the document created during Abraham Lincoln’s presidency that declared all slaves in the United States of America to be free from the centuries long oppression they’d been victim to.